Clifton upon Dunsmore Church of England Primary School

 and Disability Provision

-Our SEND Co. is Julie Birch.
-She can be contacted via the school office on 01788 542027
+Our SENCO is Julie Neale, she can be contacted via the school office on 01788 542027, or via email at SENCO3177@welearn365.com

-Our school SEND Co.
-Governor is Sue McKenzie, who can be contacted via the school office on 01788 542027.
+Our school SEND Governor is Danielle Barnes, who can be contacted via the school office on 01788 542027.

 SEND Information Report